 It could be that your candle has been placed at an angle, allowing the wax to spill over the protective rim that holds it together.
 Check your candle and make sure it is standing up straight, on a stable and non-flammable surface.

 4. Burn time

 When you first light your candle, burn your candle for around 3-4 hours; you want to get close to the rim to avoid tunnelling, but you don't want to melt through the rim.
 As a rule of thumb, burn your candle for 1 hour per 2.5cm (1 inch) in diameter the first time you light it.

 After the first burn, avoid burning your candle for longer than 4 hours; extinguish, let the candle cool down, trim the wick, and relight.

 If you notice your candle (might start) dripping, check the wick; it could be that the wick is too long, causing a large, flickering and unstable flame.
 Extinguish the flame, let the candle cool, trim the wick down to 6mm (¼ inch) and relight.

 Hopefully this helps you prevent your candle from dripping.
+Candle Kiosk candles have been designed not to drip, however external circumstances and burning conditions can be hard to control and so in some cases, dripping can occur.
 As you see, most of the causes can be easily fixed and avoided, and if they cannot then it's more likely a symptom of a poor quality candle (low quality wax, incorrect wick size or positioning, poor make quality) rather than incorrect use of the candle.